CRadivoyevitch/IT1025Repo/Lab5/readme.md

  ## Create Shark Class thing

  # Unified Modeling Language (UML)

- Define OMG and describe the purpose of UML
+Define OMG and describe the purpose of UML the Object Management Group is an open membership standards consortium to develop enterprise standards.
- UML is designed to make visual system for models that can be understood no matter the scenario.
+UML provides the engineers and developers of the computer world with tools to design analyze and model their work.
+It also helps with vizualization.

 Reflecting back to your shark program, match each of the following terms:

-object, class, abstraction, encapsulation and inheritance
+-object:Sammy (Was an object in the example)- -class:shark (This is the Shark Class)- -abstraction:definition of a shark (explains it's behavior)-
+-encapsulation: swim(self) (takes the code and makes it compact)-

-to: swim(self), shark, a specific type of shark, definition of a shark, Sammy
+-inheritance: a specific type of shark (new class is made)-

-and explain why you matched the terms as you did (under the Unified Modeling Language (UML)heading)
-## Do number 2 also

 # Data, Information and Knowledge